decal/werdlists/webapp-data/README.md

 | [webapp-file-prepends](webapp-file-prepends.txt) | Strings often found prepended to filenames on the web
 | [websphere-errors-text](websphere-errors-text.txt) | Descriptions of errors returned by [IBM WebSphere Application Server](https://ibm.com/cloud/websphere-application-platform)
 | [websphere-server-namespaces](websphere-server-namespaces.txt.xz) | Identifier strings extracted in WebSphere reverse
+| [youtubedl-list-extractors](youtubedl-list-extractors.txt) | Various video platforms that the `youtube-dl` command can download media files from according to its command-line flag, `--list-extractors`

 * * *